SeaDve/Mousai/README.md

 ## 💝 Acknowledgment

-Special thanks to [AudD's API](https://audd.io/) and [contributors](https://github.com/SeaDve/Mousai/graphs/contributors) for making Mousai possible.
-Also, a warm thanks to the project's [translators](https://hosted.weblate.org/engage/kooha/).
+I would like to express my gratitude to the [contributors](https://github.com/SeaDve/Mousai/graphs/contributors) and [translators](https://hosted.weblate.org/engage/kooha/) of the project.

+I would also like to thank the open-source software projects, libraries, and APIs that were used in developing this app, such as GStreamer, GTK, libadwaita, [AudD](https://audd.io/), etc., for making Mousai possible.